Please click here for a contact details for the parish.

 This is the church on the hill on Bemerton Heath.
 It was built in the late 1950’s and has a sculpture of the Risen Jesus on the building looking out over the Heath.
 We have a worship band and have a relaxed style of services in which our band plays.
 We are always happy to have new members join both the band and the community that gathers here.
-Our main service is on a Sunday morning at 10:30 and lasts between 40 minutes and an hour depending on which Sunday you attend.
-We have a Fun Church on the 1st Sunday and a more informal service on the third Sunday with a service of Holy Communion on the 2nd, 4th and any 5th Sundays of the month.
+Our main service is on a Sunday morning at 10:30 and lasts between 40 minutes and 1 hour 15 minutes depending on which Sunday you attend.
+For information about services in Bemerton Parish please see our dedicated Prayer, Worship and Study page.

-There is also St Michael’s Community Centre on site which has a community cafe and space for people to rent out on an hourly for sessional basis.
-The Community Fridge is also located here offering close to sell by food and donated food items.
+There is also St Michael’s Community Centre on site which has a community cafe and space for people to rent out on an hourly or on a sessional basis.
+The Community Fridge & Larder is also located here offering close to ‘use by’ and ‘best before’ food and donated food items.
 These are free to those who can’t afford food and also available to people who would like to make a donation.
 No vouchers are needed or questions asked, we simply ask you take only what you need so others can access have food to eat.
+If you have items of food you would like to donate to the Community Fridge please get in touch to find out what we can accept.
 We also have a Community Cafe which in usual times offers hot and cold drinks, cake, panini and soup.

 St. Andrew’s is a tiny 13th century Church, and is the final resting place of George Herbert (1593-1633), celebrated in the Church of England’s lectionary, on 27th February, as a priest and poet.

-Our ministry team comprises our Rector, Rev’d Kevin Martin who is assisted by a priest in the parish who has permission to officate (PTO) at services along with two retired priests with PTO, a retired Licensed Lay Minister (LLM) PTO, a lay worship leader and a number of lay pastoral assistants (LPAs).
+Our ministry team comprises our Rector, Rev’d Kevin Martin who is assisted by a priest in the parish who has permission to officate (PTO) at services along with a retired priest with PTO, two retired Licensed Lay Ministers (LLM) PTO, and four lay pastoral assistants (LPAs).
 We are also very pleased to have an Ordinand (somebody who is training to be a priest) who lives in the parish and is undertaking some of her training here.
 You can find out more about our less shy ministry members on our meet the team page.

 We are delighted to have two Church of England primary schools and a secondary school in the parish along with two other primary schools and recently a new Springfields school opening.